AlvaroCorrales/AlvaroCorrales.github.io/_pages/cv.md

 ## Technical stack
 ### Methods
-My main area of expertise is **Econometrics**.
+As a Data Scientist, my experience encompases **Machine Learning** techniques such as:
+- **Natural Language Processing (NLP)** - Topic Modelling (LDA), Sentiment analysis (Watson NLU), Embeddings (doc2vec, word2vec), Language Models (see my [article](https://towardsdatascience.com/assyrian-or-babylonian-language-identification-in-cuneiform-texts-4f15a14a5d70) in Towards Data Science)
+- **Supervised learning** algorithms such as linear and logistic regression, SVM, KNN, Random Forest and Gradient Boosting
+- **Clustering methods** such as Hierarchical clustering and K-Means

+As an economist, I have extensive training in the field of **Econometrics**.
 Some of the techniques I specialise in include:
-- **Causal inference** - Panel data, RCT, regression discontinuity
+- **Causal inference** - Panel data, Randomised Controlled Trials (RCT), regression discontinuity
 - **Discrete choice** - Classification problems, including multinomial and ordered probit/logit
 - **Time series** - ARIMA, GARCH
 - **Duration analysis**

-As a Data Scientist, my experience also encompases other **Machine Learning** techniques, including:
-- **Natural Language Processing (NLP)** - Sentiment analysis, Topic modelling
-- **Supervised learning** algorithms such as linear and logistic regression, SVM, KNN, Random Forest and Gradient Boosting
-- **Clustering methods** such as Hierarchical clustering and K-Means

 I love working with data, and so I love expanding my knowledge with new techniques.
 Some of my current interests are in the field of **Deep learning** (CNN, LSTM) and **Bayesian Methods**.
-I recently published a blog about Bayesian Networks in [Towards Data Science](https://towardsdatascience.com/applying-bayesian-networks-to-covid-19-diagnosis-73b06c3418d8).
+I recently published an [article](https://towardsdatascience.com/applying-bayesian-networks-to-covid-19-diagnosis-73b06c3418d8) about Bayesian Networks in Towards Data Science.

 ### Technologies
 **Python** is my main coding language.
 Some of the libraries that I typically use in my projects include: